uber/Cadence-Docs/src/blog/_posts/2024-07-11-yearly-roadmap-update.md

 ### Client Based Migrations

 With 30 clusters and ~1000 domains in production, migrating a domain from a cluster to another became a somewhat frequent operation for Cadence.
 While this feature is mostly automated, we would like to fully automate it to a level that this would be a single click or command operation.
 Client based migrations (as opposed to server based ones) give us big flexibility that we can have migrations from many to many environments at the same time.
-Each migration happens in its isolation without impacting any other domain or the cluster.
+Each migration happens in isolation without impacting any other domain or the cluster.

 This is an ongoing project where remaining parts are migrating long running workflows faster and seamless technology to technology migrations even if the “from-technology” is not Cadence in the first place.
 There are many users that migrated from Cadence-like or different technologies to Cadence so we hope to remove the repeating overhead for such users.

 ## Roadmap (Next Year)

-Our priorities for next year look similar with reliability & efficiency and new features focus.
-We have seen significant improvements especially in our users’ reliability and efficiency on top of the improvements in our servers’.
+Our priorities for next year look similar with reliability, efficiency, and new features as our focus.
+We have seen significant improvements especially in our users’ reliability and efficiency on top of the improvements in our servers.
 This both reduces operational load on our users and makes Cadence one step closer to being a standard way to build services.
-Here is a short list to what’s coming next 12 months:
+Here is a short list of what's coming over the next 12 months:

 ### Database efficiency

 We are increasing our investment in improving Cadence’s database usage.
-Even though Cadence’s cost looks a lot better compared to the same family of technologies; it can still be significantly improved by eliminating certain bottlenecks coming from its original design.
+Even though Cadence’s cost looks a lot better compared to the same family of technologies, it can still be significantly improved by eliminating certain bottlenecks coming from its original design.

 ### Helm Charts

-We are grateful to the Cadence community to introduce and maintain our Helm charts for operating Cadence clusters.
+We are grateful to the Cadence community for introducing and maintaining our Helm charts for operating Cadence clusters.
 We are taking its ownership so it can be officially released and tested.
-We expect to release this in summer 2024.
+We expect to release this in 2024.

 ### Dashboard Templates

-During our tech talks, demos and user talks, we have received inquiries about what metrics care and alert on while running Cadence at Uber.
+During our tech talks, demos and user talks, we have received inquiries about what metrics care about.
 We plan to release templates for our dashboards so our community would look at a similar picture.

 ### Client V2 Modernization

-As we announced last year that we plan to make breaking changes to significantly improve our interfaces, we are working on modernizing our client interface
+As we announced last year that we plan to make breaking changes to significantly improve our interfaces, we are working on modernizing our client interface.

 ### Higher Parallelization and Prioritization in Task Processing

 In an effort to have better domain prioritization in multitenant Cadence clusters, we are improving our task processing with higher parallelization and better prioritization.
 This is a lot better model than just having domains with defined limits.
-We expect to provide more resources to high priority domains during their peak time while allowing low priority domains consume much bigger resources than allocated during quiet times.
+We expect to provide more resources to high priority domains during their peak hours while allowing low priority domains to consume much bigger resources than allocated during quiet times.

 ### Timer and Cron Burst Handling